 Meaning

-“Even as we enumerate their shortcomings, the rigor of raising children ourselves makes clear to us our mothers’ incredible strength.
+The message behind “Even as we enumerate their shortcomings, the rigor of raising children ourselves makes clear to us our mothers’ incredible strength.
 We fear both.
 If they are not strong, who will protect us?
-If they are not imperfect, how can we equal them?” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that small acts of bravery matter.
+If they are not imperfect, how can we equal them?” revolves around courage.
+It suggests that true strength is revealed in difficulty, making it relatable to many people's experiences.

 Theme